-Theologian Lewis Sperry Chafer and his mentor C.I.
-Scofield are credited for the spread of dispensationalism in America and throughout the world.
-Now you can add ten of Dr. Chafer's foundational works on dispensationalism, grace, salvation, evangelism, the end times, and his summary work of 52 doctrines in Major Biblical Themes -- along with his popular Systematic Theology.
+Ten of L. S. Chafer's foundational works on dispensationalism, grace, salvation, evangelism, the end times, and his summary work of 52 doctrines in Major Biblical Themes -- along with his popular Systematic Theology.

 Theologian Lewis Sperry Chafer and his mentor C.I.
 Scofield are credited for the spread of dispensationalism in America and throughout the world.
 Through the founding Dallas Theological Seminary and the Bibliotheca Sacra journal, Chafer has led the reformed faith movement and had a vital role in encouraging the works of next generation theologians Charles Ryrie and John Walvoord.